Caribbean

 What is St. Vincent known for?

-St. Vincent is known for its dramatic volcanic landscapes, including the active La Soufrière volcano, its unique black sand beaches, and incredibly lush rainforests.
-It is also famous as the main island and gateway to the stunning Grenadines archipelago.
+St. Vincent is famous for its active La Soufrière volcano, dramatic black sand beaches, and lush, mountainous interior.
+It is also known as the gateway to the stunning Grenadine islands and for being a primary filming location for the 'Pirates of the Caribbean' movies.

 How many days do you need in St. Vincent?